IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

   appointments to fill a vacancy.

 * The Director slot occupied by the IETF Chair ex officio or a delegate selected by the IESG will serve a two-year term.
-This makes the term length for this slot the same as the term lengths established in {{I-D.ietf-iasa2-rfc7437bis}}, Section 3.4.
+This applies regardless of whether the appointed individual is on the IESG, rotates off the IESG during the two-year term, or is not on the IESG.
+This makes the term length for this slot the same as the term lengths established in [I-D.ietf-iasa2-rfc7437bis], Section 3.4.

 ## IETF LLC Board Director Limit {#term-limit}